Grammy Awards 2018: The winners

 Best rock performance

-"You Want It Darker" - Leonard Cohen
+"You Want It Darker" - Leonard Cohen *WINNER

 "The Promise" - Chris Cornell